 The staff were involved in quality improvement initiatives including peer review as part of their approach in providing high quality care.
+The provider would host peer review meetings once a month for all dentists to discuss their dental performance and other clinical topics.

 The provider had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.

-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentists showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

 Staff completed 'highly recommended' training as per General Dental Council professional standards.
-This included undertaking medical emergencies and basic life support training annually.
-The provider supported and encouraged staff to complete CPD.
+The provider supported and encouraged staff to complete continuing professional development.